jpvital/points-of-interest/README.md

 ### Post-Challenge Improvements
 - Set up Postgres connection
-- Dockerised API and dabatase for easier setup
+- Dockerised API and database for easier setup
 - Implemented API Service class so that the API can communicate with a real database instead of in-memory storage
 - Added seeding scripts to populate database with the possible working hour schedules and some point of interest test data